xoxzo/blog.xoxzo.com/content/Tutorials/introduction-2fa-en.md

 Series: featured-en
 series_index: 1

+> **Important Notice (Updated August 2025)**
+> This article was originally published in 2021 and is now considered outdated.
+We recommend using our latest [OTP API](https://docs.xoxzo.com/en/otp) for implementation.
+> For the latest steps and code examples, please refer to [this updated tutorial](https://blog.xoxzo.com/en/2025/08/15/otp-api-2fa-tutorial/).

 There are many cases that user IDs and passwords are leaked by various Web services, accounts are compromised and illegally used.
 As a means to prevent such troubles, it is becoming more common to confirm the mobile number of the user.